adaapp-sd3/advanced-programming-2-robbaile/README.md

 Hour 9 & Hour 10
 - Added a weather API and rendered out a weather dashboard.
 Location initially hardcoded.
 - Started adding a text input on homepage that will update the weather based on where you are.
+- Found solution for setting location using localStorage as state was refreshing